maniaplanet/documentation/dedicated-server/matchmaking.md

 ### Conclusion

-You're servers are now ready.
+Your servers are now ready.
 You just have to launch and join them to see the new matchmaking system in action.

 ### Matchsettings Elite examples